 In 1 Corinthians 7:39 Paul clearly leaves the choice of marriage up to us in the most explicit of terms: “She is free to marry anyone she wishes, but he must belong to the Lord.”

-Since Scripture tells us that it is our choice whether we want to get married and who we want to marry, we shouldn’t demand that He make the decision for us in some sort of mystical way.
+Since Scripture tells us that it is our choice to get married and who we want to marry, we shouldn’t demand that He make the decision for us in some sort of mystical way.
 We get to choose.
 This isn’t a denial of God’s providence, nor does it preclude God leading two people together in certain cases.
 Rather, it’s the Bible’s way of saying that while marriage is really important, it’s also something God lets us decide whether we want to be participants in, and who we want to be participants with.
 God has given you an awesome responsibility, so choose wisely.If we make too much of marriage, we make too little of our relationship with God.
 Click To Tweet

 In all honesty, this is a check on a culture that makes too much of marriage.
 And if we make too much of marriage, we make too little of our relationship with God.
 When we make too little of our relationship with God, we undercut our source of love, which makes success in marriage less likely.